Liberdus/validator-dashboard/README.md

 ## Download and Run Installation Script

-Note this step should be done as a sudo privilaged user created above and not as root.
+Do the following as the user created above and not as root.

 ```bash
 curl -O https://raw.githubusercontent.com/liberdus/validator-dashboard/main/installer.sh && chmod +x installer.sh && ./installer.sh